ceso/blog-source/content/posts/2020/ajourneyinthedark.en.md

 I took a nap of around 1 hour, and I had some lunch, from this I started to work on my report, when I realized I had it finished at 4 am, I reviewed it around 4 or 5 times, and went to sleep.
 Next day I did some more reviews and finally submitted it around 10 am, so between the 18 and 20, I only slept around 5/6 hs with luck.

+Through all the exam, I took a lot of short rests of sometimes 10 minutes, sometimes 30 minutes, at some moments every 2 hours at others every 3 hours, you will notice when you need to take a break, just make sure you take them, don't let your self fall into the tempting of not doing it, thinking it will save you time, a break is important as keep pushing.

 Talking a bit on the official chat of HTB, I was told that all the community thinks that when you get half-user, that's half the points, so I ended with the thought I got 90 pts, as the remaining 20 pts, I got the user, but not the root (even if I wasn't able to do PE, in my report I included all my findings and personal thoughts about it).

 ```console